fariasmateuss/webpack-setup-for-react/README.md

 yarn dev
 ```

-Open http://localhost:8080 with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

+That's it.
+Changes to components should hot-reload in the browser.

 ## Deployment